 Topics that will be covered include anything relating to mental or physical health, including mindfulness, positive thinking, kindness, peace, yoga and mindful movement, breath work, communication, diversity, inclusion, gratitude, social emotional learning, self-awareness, self-regulation, self-compassion, empathy, substance abuse, suicide prevention, connection, interacting with others, and so much more.
 It is all so important, especially with everything going on in the world right now.

 We must all come together in order to stop the violence and make a positive impact.
 Just as reading and math are mandatory parts of curriculum, we believe so too should mindfulness be incorporated into education.
 Although our initial vision was to build momentum so that all schools across the country and internationally attend the Summit each year at the same time as part of the curriculum, we’ve made a conscious decision to make MKPS videos available all year round.
 It is now more like a digital library that teachers can access and coincide to their lesson plans throughout the year.

 Talking points, materials, and/or resources are still available to schools that would like, so that the teachers can plan discussions around the daily summit segments.

 We hope you will join us on this magnificent mindful journey of peace.

 Adam and Helen

 Each of the videos teaches tweens and teens about different topics that focus on mental health and stopping the violence, such as communication, diversity, inclusion, kindness, anti-bullying, mindfulness techniques to cope with emotions and stress, social emotional learning, interacting with others, positive psychology, how we can be making a difference in the world, mental health resources, substance abuse, and so much more.
-Educators will be provided with resources and materials (free for download) to continue discussions with their students after the summit if they choose.
+There are many resources for teachers to continue discussions with their students after watching the videos if they choose.